Cooperative Agreements for State-Based Diabetes Control Programs and Evaluation of Surveillance Systems (93.988)

 Credentials/Documentation

 Applicants should document the need for assistance, state the objectives of the project, outline the method of operation, describe evaluation procedures, and provide a budget with justification for funds requested.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure